zushicat/keras-nlp-snippets/README.md

 Short snippets of different nlp AI tasks written with Keras.

 The scripts gradually get more complex.
-Links regarding basic ideas, code examples or concepts are left in the comments.
+Links regarding basic ideas, code examples or concepts are left in the comments in each script.
 Use _load_data.py to load yml files (here starting with "conversations").

 The data directory is not included.
 Here are the links